-This course requires students to reflect critically on their first year of Master's level study and to write a 5,000 word (or equivalent) report.
+This course requires students to reflect critically on their first year of Master's level study and to write a 3500 word report.
 Detailed reference should be made to their learning in the core Research in Action courses (RIA 1 and RIA 2) and connections made to other areas of the program, most particularly to the students' designated track.
-The aim is for students to demonstrate competence in working across theory-practice realms and to identify realistic next steps and further training needs.
+The aim is for students to demonstrate competence in working across theory-practice realms and to identify realistic next steps for further investigations.